 Example #3 – Sell 1 September 2016 $190 Strike Put for $17 (or $1,700), with 364 days to expiration

-Our last example is that of selling a put.
+Now let’s look at an example of investing in options of selling a put.
 Take notice that the risk profile charts for a covered call and a short put are exactly the same shape.
 This is because they are synthetically the same strategy.

 Like the covered call, I typically like to sell the ATM or 1-2 strikes OTM.
 In this case we are selling the ATM $190 put for a $17 premium or $1,700.
 By selling this put we are obligating ourselves to buy the stock at $190 if exercised.
 But after you take into consideration the premium collected, our effective long price is actually $173.
 Again, it doesn’t make economic sense for the put buyer to exercise his option if the stock is not trading at or below $173/share.